 is adjusted according to the system partition number.
 The build number

-of the installed Kernun is stored in the
+of the installed Kernun UTM is stored in the

-content of the newly installed Kernun instance is stored in
+content of the newly installed Kernun UTM instance is stored in

 the backup tools in order to decide which files have changed since the